bodwigg/bodwigg.github.io/index.md

 I’m based in Uppsala, Sweden.
 I work with cultural heritage data and museums as a Product Manager at [KulturIT AS](https://kulturit.org/).
 I manage [KulturNav.org](https://kulturnav.org/), an open, cloud-based Software-as-a-Service platform where museums can create, manage, and publish name authorities and vocabularies for cultural heritage.

+At the moment, I’m also working on data, models, and architecture for eKultur — our technical ecosystem for collections management and museum dissemination.
+This includes, for example, a write API for DigitaltMuseum, as well as a central service for annotations and AI connected to cultural heritage documents (OCR/HTR).

 ## Contact

 - Private: `ulfbodin@outlook.com`